ericyd/blog/content/2023-07-21-trying-and-failing-to-build-the-worlds-fastest-case-changing-typescript-library.md

 ## Final JS benchmarking

-One thing I knew was that the overhead of copying the string to WASM was slowing me down substantially.
+One thing I knew was that the overhead of copying the string to WebAssembly was slowing me down substantially.
 This meant that longer strings would probably perform better in my lib than in `change-case`, because the core functionality of converting the string would be faster and therefore offset the cost of copying the string in memory.
 I tested this hypothesis and I was correct. `fast-case` was comparable to `change-case` when using a [reasonably long string input](https://github.com/ericyd/fast-case/blob/c69d16d60f4f1b4ae7738c15e356ded946a3e0fc/benches/index.js#L27).

 However, I knew that a common use case for converting string casing is for smaller strings, e.g. the keys of a JSON object going between two APIs that use different casing conventions.
 So I added a benchmark with a [reasonably short string](https://github.com/ericyd/fast-case/blob/c69d16d60f4f1b4ae7738c15e356ded946a3e0fc/benches/index.js#L28) and found that it was wildly worse performance.
 You can see the full results [on the fast-case README](https://github.com/ericyd/fast-case/blob/008f17de53bfe6d9cc0e5331634da4a3ce208991/README.md?plain=1#L53-L187), but it turns out `fast-case` is anywhere from 2% to 40% slower than `change-case` 😬.

-I was ready to throw in the towel, but I realized there was another benchmark I could perform to determine if I was just a terrible software engineer, or if the WASM boundary was actually the problem here: benchmarking my Rust algorithm.
+I was ready to throw in the towel, but I realized there was another benchmark I could perform to determine if I was just a terrible software engineer, or if the WebAssembly boundary was actually the problem here: benchmarking my Rust algorithm.

 ## Rust benchmarking